AlignTrue/aligntrue/apps/docs/content/03-concepts/backup.md

 - Update without team approval
 - Are not committed to the shared repository
-- Can be pushed to their own private repository via `aligntrue remotes push`
+- Can be pushed to their own private repository (pushed on sync by default; set `auto: false` to push manually with `aligntrue remotes push`)

 ## Gitignored rules